sakihet/trellith/README.md

-# WIP
+# Trellith(WIP)

-DnD board is a web-based, board-style, list-making app.
+Trellith is a web-based, board-style, list-making app.
 This is a project to create a small Trello clone tailored for minimalists.

 ![dnd-board](screenshots/dnd-board.png)